individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

 The --call result string may be longer than the destination, and may contain newlines, to anywhere replace zero or more by zero or more.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
 The --flow --stock --filter --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
+The simple equations are sums of terms of one coefficient and up to two variables.
+The values for the variables come from one of the following.
+Note that values can have defaults for when topological features necessary to make the value meaningful do not exist.
+For example, the area of a face or length of an edge is only meaningful when the specified face or edge exists as a facet of a polytope.

+  * random number between one and zero
+  * --stock or --source value
+  * metric of facet qualified by topology
+  * projected metric of facet wrt --listen point or focal point
+  * --stock or --source value qualified by projection through face

+The simple equations are use in the following places.

+  * --flow timewheel scheduling and --stock modifications
+  * --delay file stepping rate
+  * as part of Haskell expression in --call or --action
+  * texture calculation specified ty --color
+  * sound interface callback enabled by --filter

 In --flow command, size is how often a unit of stock is moved across a boundary; rate is how soon another size is scheduled; and delay is how long before the size takes effect.
 When a pore size changes, a fraction of a unit of stock is transfered immediately according to the old pore size and when the transfer is currently scheduled; the current scheduled transfer is cancelled; and a unit of stock is scheduled according to the new pore size.
 Stock can flow only when unsaturated --stock points are separated by one and only one --flow surface facet, and no non--flow surface facets, on a region path.
 If multiple unsaturated --stock points are connected by region path whithout surface facets, they share the flows evenly.
 Note that a pure tone is produced by a rapidly oscillating stock as multiplier of unit bias of zero noise.
 For exmple, a system could consist of --stock --source --listen points at the vertices of a polytope constructed with --point, --flow faces in several overlapping --plane polytopes, and one --polytope with every face a --filter.